 Communication — MSI will communicate with people with disabilities in ways that take into account their disability.
 Staff who communicate with customers will be trained how to interact and communicate with people with various types of disabilities.

 Telephone Services — MSI is committed to providing fully accessible telephone service to customers.
-Employees who communicate with customers over the telephone will be trained to speak clearly and slowly and in plain language.
+Team members who communicate with customers over the telephone will be trained to speak clearly and slowly and in plain language.
 Staff will offer to communicate with customers by e-mail or TTY relay services if telephone communication is not suitable to their communication needs or is not available.

 Assistive Devices — MSI is committed to serving people with disabilities who use assistive devices to obtain, use or benefit from its goods and services.
 MSI will ensure that staff is trained and familiar with various assistive devices that may be used by customers with disabilities while accessing its goods or services.